MoneyTransfers

 In the US, you will not typically be taxed if you are receiving an inheritance as a US person from a non-US person and the assets inherited are based outside of the US.

-Gift tax is only applicable when the inheritance is received by a US national from a US national.
-Equally, estate tax does not apply provided the individual bequeathing the inheritance to you was not a US national or a foreign national residing in the US.
-If the estate is located abroad, estate tax will not apply.
+• Estate tax - Estate tax does not apply provided the individual bequeathing the inheritance to you was not a US national or a foreign national residing in the US.
+If the estate is located abroad, the estate tax will not apply.
 Rather, taxes are the responsibility of the foreign country in which the inheritance/estate is located.

-However, even if your overseas inheritance is not taxable, you will likely still need to report it to remain transparent about your accounts.
 You will need to declare what you have been paid on your US tax return using Form 706-CE, which is Certification of Payment of Foreign Death Tax.

-Completing this form will ensure the IRA knows that tax was paid on the inheritance you have received before it was transferred to you.
+Completing this form will ensure the IRA knows that tax was paid on the inheritance you received before it was transferred to you.

 Find more information on US estate and gift taxes from the IRS website.